-Increasing housing choices for Housing Choice Voucher holders is the goal of this activity and is accomplished by eliminating the 40% of income towards rent cap when they initially lease up.
+Increasing housing choices for Housing Choice Voucher holders is the goal and is accomplished by eliminating the 40% of income towards rent cap when voucher holders initially lease up.
 This activity was approved and implemented in 2012.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP does not anticipate any changes to the activity or its metrics in 2023.